 Skip to main content

-KCGI's 10th Anniversary Ceremony: A Big Success!Donated PCs to Malawi
+KCGI's 10th Anniversary Ceremony: A grand occasion!Donated PCs to Malawi

 The The Kyoto College of Graduate Studies for Informatics (KCGI) 10th Anniversary Ceremony was held on November 1, 2013, at the The Kyoto College of Graduate Studies for Informatics Kyoto Ekimae Satellite Hall.Inheriting the tradition and achievements of Kyoto Computer Gakuin, Japan's first computer education institution, KCGI opened in 2004 as Japan's first IT professional graduate school, and has been promoting practical learning and professional education, which is distinct from graduate schools for research professionals.As a first step toward further progress, current students, alumni, faculty, and staff pledged to take this milestone year as the first step toward further development, aiming for new horizons to meet the expectations of various fields.At the same time, there was a presentation ceremony of computers to the Republic of Malawi through the Overseas Computer Education Support Activities (IDCE), which the KCG Group has been involved in for many years, and the school handed over a catalog to the embassy officials in Japan.